Criminal Justice & Legal Degree Rankings

 Emergency Management Directors

 The job of an emergency management director is to coordinate services with multiple agencies in the event of a natural or man-made disaster.
-They also spend much of their time strategizing on how best to avoid these types of acts in an effort to prevent them.
+They also spend much of their time strategizing on how best to prevent these types of acts.
 Establishing protocol and policy includes communication with the public, various agencies, and the media as a part of the critical planning that is part of the job.
 These individuals will have a bachelor’s or master’s degree in a related field such as emergency management as well as years of experience in the field.
 The median salary is approximately $74,000.

 FBI Agent